opendp.measurements module#

 lazyframe – A description of the computations to be run, in the form of a [

 threshold – Optional.
-Minimum number of rows in each released partition.
+Minimum number of rows in each released group.

 - Raises: